elzamattam/python/README.md

 # python
 Python learning.
-This repository contains files related to created during the programming sessions.
+This repository contains files related to created during the programming sessions.This is very useful for beginners.